-On Sunday 3rd December, we’ll be celebrating the Festival of the Buddha’s Enlightenment.
-There’ll be two meditation periods, at 9.30am and 10.00am, followed by the festival ceremony at 10.40am.
-Afterwards, we’ll have a Dharma talk and discussion, with coffee and cake.
-You’re welcome to come along for any part of the morning and the schedule can be found here.
+Our celebration of the Festival of the Buddha’s Enlightenment will be on Sunday 1st December.
+The morning will include two meditation periods, starting at 9.30 and 10.00, followed by the festival ceremony at 10.45.
+Then we’ll have coffee and biscuits, with a Dharma talk and discussion.
+You’re welcome to come along for any part of the schedule.

 With best wishes and in gassho,